 This presents a problem for retail banks, which must use their customer data to drive improved engagement through actionable customer insight.
 The results from using customer data this way are striking, as illustrated in RedPoint’s new infographic below—fully engaged retail banking customers bring in 37 percent more revenue per year to their primary bank versus customers that are actively disengaged.

 This makes customer engagement exceptionally profitable, so it’s good news that big data has gained the necessary cache among retail bankers.
-In fact, a recent Finextra report showed that banks understand how embracing big data can change how well they engage customers, with 76 percent of bankers saying customer engagement, retention, and loyalty are the business driver for adoption and 71 percent noting big data will help them better understand customers and drive improved revenue.
-Using big data effectively can directly contribute to the bottom line: a recent report from PwC indicates that 90 percent of customers trust recommendations posted on social media websites and 71 percent are more likely to make a purchase based upon social media referral.
+In fact, a recent Finextra report showed that banks understand how embracing big data in banking can change how well they engage customers, with 76 percent of bankers saying customer engagement, retention, and loyalty are the business driver for adoption and 71 percent noting big data integration will help them better understand customers and drive improved revenue.
+Using big data in banking effectively can directly contribute to the bottom line: a recent report from PwC indicates that 90 percent of customers trust recommendations posted on social media websites and 71 percent are more likely to make a purchase based upon social media referral.

 Time is short in the quest to harness and leverage customer data, however.
 The modern empowered consumer is unlikely to wait long for their bank to get their customer-centric act together.
 Recent Capgemini research showed that only 14 percent of customers were satisfied with the level of personalization in their bank’s marketing efforts.
 This is hugely disappointing, and indicates that banks have a long way to go toward fully understanding their customer.